grz0zrg/fsynth/README.md

  * Multitimbral
  * Continuous frames by frames recording with export
  * Adjustable audio output channel per slices
- * Feedback via framebuffer (for fx like reverb, delay, Release part of envelopes and more)
+ * Feedback via framebuffer (for fx like reverb, delay, complex spectral distortion or computation)
  * Shader inputs: webcam, images, audio files (translated to images)
  * Uniform controllers (Multislider, XY Pad, [IanniX](https://www.iannix.org/en/) cursors via OSC)
  * Per-sessions discussion system
- * Global and per sessions settings automatic saving/loading; make use of *localStorage*
+ * Global and per sessions settings automatic save/load; make use of *localStorage*
  * No authentifications (make use of *localStorage* and is *sessions* based)

  Note: Blue component output of the fragment shader can be used for real-time sounds/visuals sync or visual feedback of functions/textures/camera, it is also possible to have full RGB output for visuals by turning on the "monophonic" setting